iamvishalrathi/Expense-Tracker/README.md

 ## 📍 Overview

-Welcome to my Money Tracker Website!
+Welcome to my Budget Buddy Website!
 This application allows you to efficiently manage your expenses and incomes across various categories.
 With a user-friendly interface and robust features, you can track your financial activities seamlessly.

 ---